 A former McKinsey and Co executive, Barman had founded Faasos in 2004 with Kallol Banerjee.
 Both Barman and Kallol are engineers with MBAs from Indian Institute of Management (IIM) Lucknow and France-headquartered business school INSEAD, respectively.

-The firm had narrowed its losses by 35% to 82 crore in 2016-17 from Rs 111 crore the previous fiscal, show filings with the Registrar of Companies (RoC).
+The firm had narrowed its losses to Rs 82 crore in 2016-17 from Rs 111 crore the previous fiscal, show filings with the Registrar of Companies (RoC).

 Net sales rose to Rs 82.28 crore in the last financial year, up from Rs 62 crore in 2015-16.